anikhalder/Integrated_Bispectrum/integrated_bispectrum_lognormal/simulations_lognormal_py/Readme_lognormal.txt

 1. Produce lognormal maps using lognormal_maps_producer.sh - set the number of lognormal maps (maps_count) to be produced by flask using flask_lognormal.config file

-2. Depending on the size patch you need in each map 100 patches of 50 sq degrees (each patch) or 20 patches of 250 sq degrees (each patch) - execute the following 3 python files:
+2. Depending on the size patch you need in each map - execute the following 3 python files:

 A_healpy_patches_producer_lognormal_delg.py <sq_degrees_patch>
 B_treecorr_patches_correlator_lognormal_delg.py <sq_degrees_patch>
 C_patches_analyser_lognormal_delg.py <sq_degrees_patch>